 Getting Started with Hermes Agent

-curl -fsSL https://raw.githubusercontent.com/NousResearch/hermes-agent/main/scripts/install.sh | bashPost-install, hermes model configures the LLM provider, hermes tools manages enabled tools, and hermes gateway setup connects messaging platforms.
+curl -fsSL https://raw.githubusercontent.com/NousResearch/hermes-agent/main/scripts/install.sh | bashAfter installation, hermes model configures the LLM provider, hermes tools manages enabled tools, and hermes gateway setup connects messaging platforms.
 Hermes requires a model with at least 64,000 tokens of context.
 Models with smaller windows are rejected at startup.

 The platform runs on Linux, macOS, WSL2, and Android (Termux).
 Native Windows is not supported.
-There is no managed hosting option; Hermes is self-host only.
+There is no managed hosting option; Hermes is self-hosted only.
 This means teams must manage their own infrastructure, though the six deployment backends (including Modal serverless with near-zero idle cost) provide flexibility.

 Developer Experience Comparison